wc-donation/wc-donation-platform/README.md

 * **Webhooks**: Use Webhooks to get Fundraising Notifications in real time.
 * **Developer Friendly Fundraising**: You can use Actions & Filters to change to layout, design und behavior of your donation platform.
 Because WooCommerce is so widely used you can find a WooCommerce developers with ease.

-### Donation Platform for WooCommerce: Fundraising & Donation Management: Motivation

-Why does the world need this donation & fundraising plugin for WooCommerce?
-Hands down, WooCommerce is the most mature eCommerce solution.
-It is supported by all other major systems (CRM, Analytics, Marketing, Accounting and more) and offers numerous possibilities to customize the behavior to your needs.

-So it doesn't make sense to reprogram all the features already implemented by WooCommerce for a donation and fundraising platform again and worse.
-Instead, you just customize the look and in some places the behavior of WooCommerce and you get a comprehensive fundraising, crowdfunding, crowdsourcing and donation solution for your charity.

 **Problems?
 Feel free to open a ticket in the [WordPress Support Forum](https://wordpress.org/support/plugin/wc-donation-platform/).**
-___

-### Frequently Asked Questions

-Thank you for being an early adopter of Donation Platform for WooCommerce: Fundraising & Donation Management!
-I'm working hard to improve your experience and add new features.
-If you find any issues, please reach out to me to ask any questions or file feature requests.

-#### Will my theme work with Donation Platform for WooCommerce: Fundraising & Donation Management?

-Probably.
-Unfortunately, many themes add a lot of custom styles to the WooCommerce checkout, some of them may compete with the CSS of Donation Platform for WooCommerce: Fundraising & Donation Management and you get weird results.

-#### Will my WooCommerce extension work with Donation Platform for WooCommerce: Fundraising & Donation Management?

-Probably.
-I cannot test every WooCommerce extension out there.
-Donation Platform for WooCommerce: Fundraising & Donation Management uses WooCommerce filters & actions to change the behaviour and appearance of WooCommerce.
-When other plugins also use these hooks they may interfere with each other.

-#### Does Donation Platform for WooCommerce: Fundraising & Donation Management support every WooCommerce feature?

-No. For now, it primarily focuses on customer facing behaviour and appearance that is crucial for the donation & fundraising platform.

-#### Why is only one donation form allowed per page?

-Since WooCommerce and other plugins like payment gateways don't assume that there are multiple checkouts on a page, you might run into problems otherwise.

-#### How can I set up recurring donations?

-To set up recurring donations, please also install Subscriptions for WooCommerce (free plugin) or WooCommerce Subscriptions (premium extension).
-Here you can find detailed instructions on how to set up recurring donations: [Set up recurring donations](https://wcdp.jonh.eu/documentation/integrations/recurring-donations-with-woocommerce-subscriptions/)

-#### How can I generate donation receipts automatically?

-WooCommerce PDF Invoices & Packing Slips is a free and open source WordPress plugin you can use to send out your tax-deductible receipts & thank you certificates.
-Please follow this guide to set up donation receipts: [Set up donation receipts](https://wcdp.jonh.eu/documentation/integrations/donation-receipts-with-woocommerce-pdf-invoices-packing-slips/)